Categories: Things To Do

 Neeps and Tatties

-While it may be a traditional haggis side dish, many Scots would probably say that neeps and tattis (also known as swede and potatoes) is their favourite part of a Burns Night meal.
-Cut both into chunks, drizzle with oil and roast, then roughly mash them together with butter.
+While it may be a traditional haggis side dish, many Scots would probably say that neeps and tatties (also known as swede and potatoes) are their favourite part of a Burns Night meal.
+Cut both into chunks, drizzle with oil and roast, then roughly mash them with butter.
 If you’re feeling particularly indulgent, serve with a rich whisky sauce on the side.

 Cock-a-leekie Soup

 A classic Burns Night food, cock-a-leekie soup allows you turn turn your feast into a three-course meal.
-As the name suggests, Scottish chicken is combined with leeks, bay leaves and a variety of vegetables.
-It may not look like much when it’s done, but upon first taste you’ll welcome the warming bowl into your foodie heart like so many others before you.
+As the name suggests, Scottish chicken is combined with leeks, bay leaves, and various vegetables.
+It may not look like much when it’s done, but upon first taste, you’ll welcome the warming bowl into your foodie heart like so many others before you.

 Cranachan